 - Snickerdoodle cookies

-- Snickerdoodle Bread with triple cinnamon swirl!
+- Snickerdoodle bread with triple cinnamon swirl!

-- Easy Snickerdoodle Bars Recipe
+- Easy Snickerdoodle bars

-- Coffee Cake Recipe with streusel
+- Coffee cake recipe with cinnamon streusel

-- Cinnamon Streusel Scones
+- Cinnamon streusel scones

 - 1 can (14 ounces) sweetened condensed milk

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 teaspoon ground cinnamon

-- 2 cups heavy cream, cold
+- 2 cups heavy cream, chilled (36% milk fat)

-- 1/2 cup cinnamon chips (extra for topping if desired)
+- ½ cup cinnamon chips (extra for topping if desired)

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.